RENCI/adda_for_floodwater/doc/source/connect2fw.rst

 Connecting to Floodwater
 ========================

-Floodwater has been instrumented with hooks to include a dynamic water level correction (DWLC) surface based on error analysis over previous analysis cycles.
-To turn this capability on, include the following in the suite config yaml file:
+`Floodwater <https://waterinstitute.github.io/floodwater/index.html>`_ has been instrumented with hooks to include a dynamic water level correction (DWLC) surface based on error analysis over previous analysis cycles.
+To turn this capability on, include the following in a `Floodwater suite config yaml file <https://waterinstitute.github.io/floodwater/configuration_files.html#suite-configuration-file>`_:

 .. code-block:: yaml